fluxninja/aperture/docs/content/introduction.md

 in defining responses to different situations, such as deviations from service-level objectives.

-When defining a policy these are some key components to consider:
+When defining a policy, these are some key components to consider:
 [**Control Point**](./concepts/flow-control/selector.md) → Needed to guide flow control based decisions. [**Selector**](./concepts/flow-control/selector.md) →
 Needed to select the flow that the policy should consider.